DeMarcus Ware: Television appearance

 On September 12, 2018, Ware was announced as one of the celebrities who would compete on season 27 of Dancing with the Stars.
 His professional partner was Lindsay Arnold.
 Ware and Arnold were eliminated on the seventh week of competition, finishing in joint-seventh place alongside John Schneider and his professional partner Emma Slater.

-In 2024, Ware competed in season eleven of The Masked Singer as "Koala".
+In 2024, Ware competed in season eleven of The Masked Singer as the wild card contestant "Koala".
 He was eliminated on "Transformers Night" alongside Colton Underwood as "Lovebird".

 Personal life

 Ware is a Christian.
 He has said, “Jesus Christ has always been the center of who I am.
 If you’re not a part of something, how do you know your purpose?
 God is my purpose and I place all my hope and trust in who He is.”

 In March 2005, Ware married his high school sweetheart, Taniqua Smith, a former Air Force member and the daughter of a police officer.
 After three difficult pregnancies, including the birth and death of a son, Omar, in 2006, they adopted their daughter, Marley.
 In 2010, they had a son, DeMarcus Ware II.
 Ware and Smith divorced in 2012.
 In 2021, he married Angela Ware.
 They had a son named Michael John Ware in 2021.